Find answers to some of our more frequently asked questions.

 UniHall activities are designed for our diverse community to explore new cultures, get active in sports, find academic support and to meet new friends.
 As a UniHaller, you have the flexibility to choose the events and activities you would like to participate in.

 The only activities you’re required to attend are Welcome Day (to check into UniHall) and some UWA Orientation sessions during O-Week to help you settle into your new home.
 Apart from these, our events at UniHall are not compulsory.
 Your O-Week calendar will be emailed to you before you arrive at UniHall so keep an eye on your inbox.

 Yes, meals are included in most room packages.
-The Dining Hall at UniHall is open for breakfast, lunch and dinner and serves a delicious buffet selection of food which caters to our diverse community’s needs.
+The Dining Hall at UniHall is open 12 meal sessions each week and serves a delicious buffet selection of food which caters to our diverse community’s needs.
 You will find a selection of fresh salads, a station to make your own sandwiches plus a wide range of hot dishes.
 Some menu favourites include Noodle Day, Burger Day and Italian Day.
 Your meal plan will depend on your room package, as follows:

-You have the freedom to decide whether you would like your meals for breakfast, lunch or dinner each day.
-You can also upgrade your meal plan by emailing email@example.com.
+You have the freedom to decide whether you would like your meals for lunch or dinner within the meal sessions offered.

 UniHall caters as best they can for your dietary needs.
 There are vegetarian, gluten free and Halal options on the menu.
 Have a chat with our ResLife team who work with the chefs to cater for the community’s needs.

 You'll find there are so many activities and fun things happening around UniHall everyday! to keep up to date and add things into your calendar you can:

 There are several places on campus in the Guild Village where you can purchase your required textbooks.
 For new books visit the Co-op book store – they also have stationary supplies, IT equipment and can fix your laptop if you need.